cardano-foundation/CIPs/CIP-treasury-contribution/CIP-treasury-contribution.md

 	    The rewards are calculated, using the oldest stake distribution snapshot (the one labeled “go”).
 As given by maxPool, each pool can receive a maximal amount, determined by its performance.
 The difference between the maximal             amount and the actual amount received is added to the amount moved back to the reserve.
 Next we calculate the proportion of the actual amount that is added to the amount moved to treasury as determined by the tau parameter.

-B. Suggested modifications to Design Specification for Delegation and Incentives in Cardano (SL-D1 v1.21, 2020/07/23)
+B. Proposed modifications to Design Specification for Delegation and Incentives in Cardano (SL-D1 v1.21, 2020/07/23)

 	Page 33 of the document that corresponds to page 34 of the pdf file, chapter 5.2 Parameters
 	1. At the fourth bullet point the sentence: